liborty/TokenCrypt/README.md

 **`ncrpt`** [-h][-x][-b][-q][-v][-z] inputpath/dirname

 The options mean, respectively: -h help, -x test for hex files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.

 The tests for hex and base64 files are now optional, you only need to invoke them when you know that the directory being processed may contain some.

-Encrypted output files go to `./dirname_crp` (under the current directory).
-Unique new key is generated for each input file in `path/dirname` and written to `./dirname_key` that exactly mirrors `./dirname_crp` (and `path/dirname`).
+`Ncrpt` creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
+Thus `./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
 There is no recursive descent into subdirectories.
-Recursive version may be released later.

 The default printout is just a summary report at the end, such as the one in `test.log`.
 It reports the sizes (in bytes) of input and output directories, the overall compression percentage rate and the total number of files encrypted.